jstrunk/amplify-photo-sharing-workshop/README.md

 $ npm install aws-amplify @emotion/css uuid react-router-dom @aws-amplify/ui-react
 ```

+Now push the repository to AWS CodeCommit, GitHub, Bitbucket, or GitLab so we can connect to it from Aws Amplify.

 ## Installing the CLI & Initializing a new AWS Amplify Project

 ### Installing the CLI